Skip to content

 Press Windows + I to open Settings.
 Go to System > About.
 Look for “Edition” under Windows specifications.
 It will say “Windows 11 Home,” “Windows 11 Pro,” “Windows 10 Home,” etc.

-We tested this on 5 different PCs.
-The edition shown in Settings always matched what was installed.
+The edition shown in Settings reflects what is actually installed.
 If you have Home but your product key is for Pro, you’ll get error 0xc004f050 every time.

 #Fix 1: Enter the Correct Product Key for Your Edition